-Now, to write that now, years later is almost unbelievable to me, because I know the Real Him.
+Now, to write that now, many years later is almost unbelievable to me, because I know the Real Him.
 And I lived with the slob, and his chaos, and his mindfuckery.
 But when all I knew of him was narkles — he was a very different person.
 Charming.
 Never tongue tied.
 Direct.
 Like I was the most important person in the world.
 Maybe that’s what they’re doing — they’re projecting.
 All the self importance and superiority they feel about themselves, they’re projecting on to you.
 You are FABULOUS!
 The perfect ONE!
 You are NEVER WRONG.
 Everything you do is exactly what they’ve always wanted in a person!

 Until it isn’t.